TwistedProject/platform_manifest/README.md

 For Quick Dirty Rebuilds
 ------------------------
-- cd ~/simpleaosp
+- cd ~/aosp
-- repo sync -jx -f (x being however many cpu jobs)
+- repo sync -jx -f (x being however many cpu jobs, may also use -c as above)
 - lunch and pick the right device (refer to above for choosing right device to build)
 - mka dirty
 - mka otapackage